AlexSKuznetsov/rag0/README.md

 **Q:** Why do I need LangGraph (or LlamaIndex) if I can write logic with a Temporal workflow alone?
 **A:** You certainly can build everything inside Temporal, but this project demonstrates how familiar tools like LangGraph and LlamaIndex can plug into Temporal to add agentic retrieval logic without rebuilding it from scratch.

+**Q:** Why polling temporal for updates?
+**A:** This is a simple way to implement interactive loop.
+I can use meassage broker like NATS or Redis to implement more complex workflow.
+Maybe I will add this in the future.